 Allergy & Dietary Notes:

-- Dairy-Free: Omit cheese or use vegan alternatives like cashew-based cheeses.
+- Dairy-Free: Omit cheese or use vegan cheese.

-- Corn Allergy: Unfortunately, traditional pupusas cannot be made corn-free as masa harina is essential.
+- Corn Allergy: Traditional pupusas can’t be made corn-free.

 Health Benefits Breakdown: